skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 	* `aws lambda invoke --function-name NAME_OF_FUNCTION --region us-east-2 --invocation-type RequestResponse outputfile.txt`
 * Examine the output file.
 It should show a number of log files in the S3 bucket that the Lambda function read.

-If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can perform their role.
+If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
 Congratulations!

-Extra Credit: What else could you do here to verify that the webadmins are not able to escalate their permissions or impact other policies and roles in the account?
+## Task 3 <small>Cleanup</small>

+To cleanup you need to delete the CloudFormation stack named `Perm-Bound-Adv`.
+This will also remove the Cloud9 environment.